lisp-mirror/lqml/examples/meshtastic/readme.md

 independent.

 Unfortunately cl-protobufs loads very slowly on mobile (and conses hugely during startup).
-On an older phone and a cold startup this may take up to 30 seconds.
+On an older phone and a cold startup this may take more than 20 seconds.
 On newer phones and warm startup it should 'only' take around 10 seconds (which seems acceptable).

+For the above reason, an animation is shown while loading the app, together with a counter.
+For this to work, the app is loaded in the background (that is, in a separate thread).
+You'll need to rebuild the lqml library for this to work.

 You will see a json output of all data sent/received.
 It simply uses the `print-json` convenience function from cl-protobufs.